ROKPA Women's Workshop: Steps Towards a Self-Reliant Future

 With the growing number of children, many women are often abandoned by their husbands.
 Without an education they have little opportunity to earn a living for themselves and their children.
 This is why they often end up on the streets to beg or take on very poorly paid jobs where they are exploited and have hardly any time to look after their children.

-Currently, the Women's Workshop offers space for approximately 10 women.
-With the new building – the Akong Rinpoche Memorial Center – completed, there is more space available.
-Consequently, as of 2018 ROKPA plans to implement a regular vocational training in the textile sector for women of the lowest social classes.
+With the new building – the Akong Rinpoche Memorial Center – completed in 2018, the Women's Workshop offers now space for 10 employees and 10 apprentices.
+The ROKPA vocational training in the textile sector targets women of the lowest social classes.

 More Information about the Women's Workshop under www.rokpaww.org